Towards Continual Reinforcement Learning: A Review and Perspectives: On Evaluation of Continual RL Agents: Benchmarks Metrics

-\paragraph{Benchmarks.} Arguably, one of the primary roadblocks in the study and rapid progress of continual RL has been the lack of well suited environments to evaluate agents in this setting.
-Existing and widely used benchmarks such as classical small MDP environments (Mountain Car, Cartpole, Taxi), OpenAI's Gym~\citep{brockman2016openai}, and the Arcade Learning Environment (ALE)~\citep{bellemare2013arcade} have been instrumental to the progress made in reinforcement learning over the years.
+Arguably, one of the primary roadblocks in the study and rapid progress of continual RL has been the lack of well suited environments to evaluate agents in this setting.
+Existing and widely used benchmarks, such as classical small MDP environments (e.g. Mountain Car, Cartpole, and Taxi), OpenAI's Gym~\citep{brockman2016openai}, and the Arcade Learning Environment (ALE)~\citep{bellemare2013arcade}, have been instrumental to the progress made in RL over the years.

-Specific environments have provided specific dimensions to study and measure agents on.
-For instance, Taxi~\citep{dietterich2000hierarchical} and fourooms~\citep{sutton1999between} have exploitable structure and have been thoroughly used to study abstractions.
-Similarly Mujoco and the DM-control suite were designed for continuous control, ALE for deep RL with image processing, and DeepMind Lab~\citep{beattie2016deepmind} for rich 3D navigation tasks.
-For more complex agents which can play long-horizon, strategy games accompanied with rich visual observations, several algorithms have also explored Minecraft~\citep{duncan2011minecraft} and VizDoom~\citep{kempka2016vizdoom}.
+Specific environments have only allowed us to study and measure agents with respect to specific dimensions.
+For instance, Taxi~\citep{dietterich2000hierarchical} and four rooms~\citep{sutton1999between} have exploitable structure and have been thoroughly used to study abstractions.
+Similarly, Mujoco and the DM-control suite were designed for continuous control, ALE for deep RL with image processing, and DeepMind Lab~\citep{beattie2016deepmind} for rich 3D navigation tasks.
+For more complex agents that can play long-horizon, strategy games accompanied with rich visual observations, several algorithms have also explored Minecraft~\citep{duncan2011minecraft} and VizDoom~\citep{kempka2016vizdoom}.

 Much of the work related to continual RL has hand engineered customization to the aforementioned environments to facilitate measurements for continual learning performance.
 In fact, often times, researchers studying continual RL end up designing tasks suitable for the specific questions they are trying to address.
 This might result in inherent bias in the design of experiments and tasks, which can potentially lead to unintended consequences.
-For instance, due to inherent determinism in some of these domains (e.g ALE), agents have been shown to often resort to memorization of state-action sequences as opposed to achieving true generalization capabilities~\citep{machado2018revisiting}.
+For instance, due to inherent determinism in some of these domains (e.g. ALE), agents have been shown to often resort to memorization of state-action sequences as opposed to achieving true generalization~\citep{machado2018revisiting}.